 - Check pond water quality with this Pond Water Quality Test Kit (here are the ones we use).
 If high nitrate levels detected, add seasonally-appropriate beneficial bacteria, then test water again a week later.

 - IF waterfall has slowed due to debris clogging it, unplug the pump.
 The water reversal will usually dislodge whatever is in the pump impeller; if not, you’ll need to hop in, disconnect the pump, bring it to the side of the pond, pop off the top and remove the clog manually.

 - Same as spring, plus remove fall leaves by hand or with a net so they don’t clog your pump.

 - Same as spring, but we recommend getting a pond de-icer if you live in a cold area.
-We live in Greenville, SC (Ag Zone 7B) – not exactly known for frigid temps – but our pond will still freeze over on really cold winter nights.
+We live in Greenville, SC (Ag Zone 7B), which is not exactly known for frigid temps.
+However, our pond will still freeze over on really cold winter nights.
 After breaking apart and removing the ice with our numb hands enough times, we finally decided to get this floating de-icer.
 It’s kept our pond completely ice-free down into single digit temps, which makes us and our ducks very happy.

 Complete Materials List For Backyard Pond

 Stones, Pebbles, Gravel, Sand

 - 1/2 scoop gravel